-- 1. All new multi-family housing including condominiums and conversions; - 2.
-Any subdivision with a proposed development of one or more new dwellings; and - 3.
+- 1. All new multi-unit housing, including apartments, condominiums and conversions; - Any subdivision with a proposed development of one or more new units; and - 3.
 Any subdivision creating one or more new lots.

-Table 3.
-Inclusionary housing calculation for residential development
+Table 3: Inclusionary housing calculation for residential development

-Project size (no. of units) "Decimal Fraction" Inclusionary Requirement No. affordable units required Fee (\$) required
+Project Size (# of units) "Decimal Fraction" Inclusionary Requirement # Affordable Units Required Fee Required

 1 0.20 Fee may apply Fee may apply

-2 0.40 0 \$136,802
+2 0.40 0 \$159,862

 3 0.60 1 None

 4 0.80 1 None

 5 1.00 1 None

-6 1.20 1 \$68,401
+6 1.20 1 \$79,931

-7 1.40 1 \$136,802
+7 1.40 1 \$159,862

 8 1.60 2 None

 9 1.80 2 None

 10 2.00 2 None

-Applicants seeking a waiver and requesting to pay an in-lieu fee rather than fulfill the County's inclusionary requirements should consult County Code Section 22.22.060 - "Waivers" to understand the conditions under which such a request might be granted.
+Applicants seeking a waiver and requesting to pay an in-lieu fee rather than fulfill the County's inclusionary requirements should consult Marin County Code Chapter 22.22.060, "Waivers," to understand the conditions under which such a request might be granted.

-Payment of any required affordable housing fee is required prior to filing of maps.
+Payment of any applicable affordable housing fees is required prior to filing of maps.

-To learn more about how monthly rents are calculated for affordable rental units, contact the Housing and Federal Grants Division at affordablehousing@marincounty.org or 415-473-7309.
+To learn more about how monthly rents are calculated for affordable rental units, contact the Housing Division at affordablehousing@marincounty.org or (415) 473-7309.

-The Marin Housing Authority manages the County's portfolio of below-market rate affordable homeownership units.
-Contact Stephanie Lovette at slovette@marinhousing.org for an explanation of how the sale price of for-sale inclusionary units is set.
+The Marin Housing Authority manages the County's portfolio of below-market-rate affordable homeownership units.
+Contact Jeff Kelly at ikelly@marinhousing.org for questions about how the sale price of inclusionary units is set.